What is the Lake Improvement Association?

 What is the Lake Improvement Association’s current goal?

 In 2007/2008 the Lake Improvement Association performed a study on the watershed flowing into the Trade River system in order to determine the sources of pollutants entering the lakes.
 This study was funded in part by the Lake Improvement Association and by two grants obtained from the state of Wisconsin.
 Based on the data acquired in the study the Lake Improvement Association developed longer-term strategies to maintain and improve the water quality of the lakes in the Trade River system.
-This study guides us yet today in 2019.
+This study guides us yet today.

 What are the future plans for the Lake Improvement Association?